Get advice on buying your car insurance policy and how your No Claims Bonus works

 Apart from driving safely, the other way to look after your No Claims Bonus is to pay an extra fee to guarantee or protect it.

-The difference between the Guaranteed and Protected schemes is with Protected, if you keep on making claims in consecutive insurance periods, you can lose the protection and ultimately, some of your No Claims Bonus too.
+The difference between the Guaranteed and Protected schemes is with Protected, if you keep on making claims in consecutive insurance periods, you can lose the protection and ultimately, some of your discount too.

 Where your Bonus remains unaffected, in most instances a claim will lead to some increase in premium at renewal.
 However, our motor premium calculation will include the discount to which you are entitled.
 You can read the details in our policy booklet.

-Yes, they can build up their own No Claims Bonus to use on another Admiral policy, ready for when they take out their own insurance.
+Yes, named driver No Claims Bonus applies and they can build up their own to use on another Admiral policy, ready for when they take out their own insurance.
 It's ideal if you've put your son or daughter on your policy, as it should help make their insurance easier to afford when they have their own car.

-Each driver on the MultiCar policy builds up their own No Claims Bonus (it works the same way as named drivers, above).
-If one driver on the policy makes a claim and loses some or all of their No Claims Bonus, it doesn't affect the other drivers - their No Claims Bonus stays the same.
+Each driver on the MultiCar policy builds up their own Bonus (it works the same way as named drivers, above).
+If one driver on the policy makes a claim and loses some or all of their No Claims Bonus, it doesn't affect the other drivers.